ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0007_Access_Controls_to_Software.md

 This specifically includes all documents related to Medical Data Networks' quality management system, and includes all open-sourced and/or commercial software components.
 GitHub also maintains a complete set of components applicable to the several different versions of software:  Production, Staging, and Development.

 Because GitHub is a distributed storage system, the computers used by all of the company officers, and software developers, and engineers is configured to store and access the complete set of GitHub repositories used by the firm.
-Therefore, no specific backup resource or procedure --outside of GitHub-- is needed or used.
+Therefore, no specific backup resource or procedure --outside of GitHub-- is needed or used when the number of copies of company Github repositories exceeds 2.

 This approach enables each and every authorized employee and/or contractor to review the current, planned, and past revision history on all documents, software, and records.